pereznetworks/WeatherX/README.md

 [Project Site](./)

 # Project Status: 12/23/2019
+  1: - Due to issues securing communications from Front-end with Back-end db
+    - once again, will to go back to drawing board
-  - Due to Pug no longer being actively maintained,
+  2: - Due to Pug no longer being actively maintained,
     - will have to port to a different rendering engine for Front-End UI
+    - or port back to React or another FrontEnd UI framework
-  - May need to switch from SuperTest to another package for testing modules
+  3: - May need to switch from SuperTest for testing modules
-  - Due to issues securing communications from Front-end with Back-end db
-    - once again, will to go back to drawing board

 # Project Status: 12/15/2019
   - Reviewing items from last project update